Building the Right Foundations for KS1

 They need opportunities to consolidate their learning, to be shown new things in interesting and appealing ways – so they’re actively engaged in the way they learn.

-Acquiring literacy skills early on is crucial.
+Acquiring literacy skills early on is crucial (you can read our blog to learn why!).
 It enables children to communicate effectively with the spoken and the written word.
 It enables them to access other areas of the curriculum.

 What a challenge!